itz-essie/ReadMe-Generator/Readme.md

 ## Description

-Created a comman-line application to generate a high-quality, professional README.
+Created a command-line application to generate a high-quality, professional README.

 ## Table of Contents